LennartAJansson/IntroCore/Docs/UsingIConfiguration.md

 Notice the difference in the naming convention for each type of value!

-CmdGroup:CmdValue is an alternative way to write a json statement with a group name of CmdGroup and an element name of CmdValue having the string value "This is a value from commandline"
+CmdGroup:CmdValue is an alternative way to write a json statement with a group named CmdGroup and an element name of CmdValue having the string value "This is a value from commandline"

-In Environment the character : (colon) is reserved by the operating system and not allowed to use.
+In Environment the colon (:) character is reserved by the operating system and not allowed to use.
 The configuration provider for Environment will instead replace a double underscore (__) with a colon when read, so it will be translated into the same format, EnvGroup:EnvValue="This is a value from environment".

 So, finally the code that makes use of all this.

+Program.cs:

 ```
 static void Main(string[] args)
 {
     IConfiguration configuration = new ConfigurationBuilder()
     	.AddJsonFile("appsettings.json", optional: true, reloadOnChange: true)
     	.AddEnvironmentVariables()
     	.AddCommandLine(args)
     	.Build();

     Console.WriteLine("You now have access to a complete IConfiguration");
     Console.WriteLine($"  {configuration.GetSection("GlobalGroup")["GlobalValue"]}");